 Millions of dollars of study have been done into how web users behave when they visit websites.
 These studies tracked the eye movements of web users to see EXACTLY what they look at and for how long on a visit to a website.

-Here is the most surprising they found relating to web design:
+Here are the most surprising they found relating to web design:

 The visitor has an overall glance at the page to decide whether or not the site looks professional and or useful to them, this decision is made in under 1 second, that is all you have to make a good impression or they leave.